 Beric: Here we all are, at the edge of the world, at the same moment, heading in the same direction, for the same reason.

 Thoughts: This episode, in comparison to the last one, was a little bit yawn.
 All I’m saying is, my blood pressure didn’t go through the roof like last week.
 That’s probably on purpose because we’re only two episodes away from the end.
 I assume the next two will be heavy on fighting and intensity, so this reprieve was okay by me.
 I’m pretty interested in the quieter storylines right now – minus Bran, though I know he’s important – because the Daenerys/Jon Snow storylines are starting to feel like a magic trick.
-We’re so focused on them but the real story could be going on somewhere else.
+We’re so focused on them but the real story is probably elsewhere.